halimus/mystore/README.md

 # mystore 1.0
-PHP MVC Basic admin for an Ecommerce
+PHP MVC Basic admin for an Ecommerce with Bootstrap & jQuery

 ###Step 1 : The Datbase